pyocd/pyOCD/docs/debug_probes.md

 ### CMSIS-DAP

+CMSIS-DAP is a debug probe protocol designed by Arm and released as open source as part of the CMSIS project.
 There are two major versions of CMSIS-DAP, which use different USB classes:

 - v1: USB HID.
 This version is slower than v2.
-Still the most common version.
+Still the most commonly seen version, although it is now deprecated by Arm.
-- v2: USB vendor-specific using bulk pipes.
-Higher performance than v1.
+- v2: USB vendor-specific using bulk pipes, permitting higher performance than v1.
 WinUSB-enabled to allow driverless usage on Windows 8 and above.
-Can be used with Windows 7 only if a driver is installed with a tool such as Zadig.
+(Can be used with Windows 7 if device installation settings are set to automatically download and install drivers for new devices from the Internet.)

-These are several commercial probes using the CMSIS-DAP protocol:
+These are some of the commercial probes by silicon vendors using the CMSIS-DAP protocol, both standalone and on-board:

-- Microchip EDBG/nEDBG
+- Microchip EDBG and variants
 - Microchip Atmel-ICE
 - Cypress KitProg3
 - Cypress MiniProg4